p-adic L-functions for unitary groups: Introduction

 Here $c^+(M_y)$ is the period that appears in Deligne's conjecture on special values of $L$-functions, so that $\frac{L(0,M_y)}{c^+(M_y)}$ is an algebraic number, while $Z_{\infty}$ and $Z_p$ are correction factors that are built out of Euler factors and $\varepsilon$-factors of the zeta function of $M_y$ at archimedean primes and primes dividing $p$, respectively.

 In our situation, we start with a CM field $\K$ over $\Q$, a quadratic extension of a totally real field $\K^+$, and an $n$-dimensional hermitian vector space $V/\K$.
 Then $Y$ is the space of pairs $(\lambda,\chi)$, where $\lambda$ runs through the set of ordinary $p$-adic modular forms on the Shimura variety $Sh(V)$ attached to $U(V)$ and $\chi$ runs through $p$-adic Hecke characters of $\K$; both $\lambda$ and $\chi$ are assumed to be unramified outside a finite set $S$ of primes of $\K$, including those dividing $p$, and of bounded level at primes not dividing $p$.
-Because we are working with nearly ordinary forms, the ring $\CO(Y)$ of holomorphic functions on $Y$ is finite over some Iwasawa algebra, and the additional refinement is superfluous.
-In the project, $\lambda$ denotes a character of Hida's ordinary Hecke algebra.
-If $(\lambda,\chi) \in Y^{class}$ then \begin{itemize} \item $\lambda = \lambda_{\pi}$ for some automorphic representation $\pi$ of $U(V)$; it is the character of the ordinary Hecke algebra acting on vectors that are spherical outside $S$ and (nearly) ordinary at primes dividing $p$; \item $\chi$ is a Hecke character of type $A_0$; \item the standard $L$-function $L(s,\pi,\chi)$ has a critical value at $s = 0$. \end{itemize} (By replacing $\chi$ by its multiples by powers of the norm character, this definition accomodates all critical values of $L(s,\pi,\chi)$.)
+Because we are working with ordinary forms -- more precisely, what Hida calls {\it nearly ordinary} forms, though the terminology is used inconsistently in the literature -- the ring $\CO(Y)$ of holomorphic functions on $Y$ is finite over some Iwasawa algebra, and the additional refinement is superfluous.
+In the project, $\lambda$ denotes a character of Hida's (nearly) ordinary Hecke algebra.
+If $(\lambda,\chi) \in Y^{class}$ then \begin{itemize} \item $\lambda = \lambda_{\pi}$ for some automorphic representation $\pi$ of $U(V)$; it is the character of the ordinary Hecke algebra acting on vectors that are spherical outside $S$ and (nearly) ordinary at primes dividing $p$; \item $\chi$ is a Hecke character of type $A_0$; \item the standard $L$-function $L(s,\pi,\chi)$ has a critical value at $s = 0$. \end{itemize} (By replacing $\chi$ by its multiples by powers of the norm character, this definition accommodates all critical values of $L(s,\pi,\chi)$.)
 Under hypotheses to be discussed below, the automorphic version of Equation \eqref{genplfunction} is particularly simple to understand:

 The left-hand side is the specialization to the point $(\lambda_{\pi},\chi)$ of an element $L_p \in \CO(Y)$.
 The right hand side is purely automorphic.
 The $L$-function is the standard Langlands $L$-function of $U(V) \times GL(1)_{\K}$.
 Its analytic and arithmetic properties have been studied most thoroughly using the doubling method.
 If $U(V)$ is the symmetry group of the hermitian form $\pair_V$ on $V$, let $-V$ be the space $V$ with the hermitian form $-\pair_V$, and let $U(-V)$ and $Sh(-V)$ be the corresponding unitary group and Shimura variety.
 The groups $U(V)$ and $U(-V)$ are canonically isomorphic, but the natural identification of $Sh(-V)$ with $Sh(V)$ is anti-holomorphic; thus holomorphic automorphic forms on $Sh(V)$ are identified with anti-holomorphic automorphic forms, or coherent cohomology classes of top degree, on $Sh(-V)$, and vice versa.
 The space $W = V \oplus (-V)$, endowed with the hermitian form $\pair_V \oplus -\pair_V$, is always maximally isotropic, so $U(W)$ has a maximal parabolic subgroup $P$ with Levi factor isomorphic to $GL(n)_{\K}$.
 To any Hecke character $\chi$ of $\K$ one associates the family of degenerate principal series